bgamari/ghc-wiki-import/building/preparation/free-bsd.md

-*Note that this section is intended for developers and early adopters primarily.
-If you are just want to install GHC on your system, simply use the [ devel/hs-haskell-platform](http://www.freshports.org/devel/hs-haskell-platform) port instead.
+**Note that this section is primarily intended for developers and early adopters.**  *If you are just want to install GHC on your system, simply use the [ devel/hs-haskell-platform](http://www.freshports.org/devel/hs-haskell-platform) port instead.
 This port does all the things described below for you.
 It is usually kept updated to match the latest Haskell Platform specifications.*